“I have a bit of a secret to tell you”, said Sabeen lounging contentedly on the sofa near the wall.

 Sabeen sat up and looked directly at Farzana, taking both of her hands in hers.
 She suddenly felt an intense desire to have her friend acknowledge her joy, and to be happy for her.
 She wanted Fara to understand that this was not just another ephemeral burst of scarlet on the romantic horizon.
-This boded longevity and was replete with not only the rainbow hues of new love, but also the seasoned shades of grey that constituted a real relationship.
+This boded longevity and was replete with not only the rainbow hues of new love, but also the many shades of grey that constituted a real relationship.
 This was going to be her “happily ever after”.

 Farzana looked on in confused fascination; at this point, she was only aware of the maniacal intensity of Sabeen’s hold of her hands and thinking if in fact her friend had finally given in to senility just shy of her 50th birthday.
 She was talking of Nawabs and horses and knights….had she said horses or princes…?
 She wasn’t quite sure.
 But there was music playing, so Farzana did the only thing that seemed lucid to her at the time.